archit2604/Robotics-Automation-QSTP-2020/README.md

 4.The folder bagfiles contains the bagfiles for week2 and 3

-THe folders project and projectbag have the contents for the final projects
+The folders project and projectbag have the contents for the final projects

  [Click here](./PROJECT.md) to go to the README file for the final project.